ropg/heltec_esp32_lora_v3/README.md

 If you hook up this board to power, and especially if you hook up a LiPo battery (see below), you'll notice there's no on/off switch.
 Luckily the ESP32 comes with a very low-power "deep sleep" mode where it draws so little current it can essentially be considered off.
 Since signals on GPIO pins can wake it back up, we can use the button on the board as a power switch.
 In your sketch, simply put **`#define HELTEC_POWER_BUTTON`** before `#include <heltec.h`, make sure `heltec_loop()` is in your own `loop()` and then a button press will wake it up and a long press will turn it off.
 You can still use `button.isSingleClick()` and `button.isDoubleClick()` in your `loop()` function when you use it as a power button.

-> * _When you use this feature, **the system will start in the off state**.
-So every time you flash a new sketch or press reset, things will be off until you press the 'PRG' button._
 > * _If you use `delay()` in your code, the power off function will not work during that delay.
 To fix that, simply use **`heltec_delay()`** instead._

 ### [Deep Sleep](https://randomnerdtutorials.com/esp32-deep-sleep-arduino-ide-wake-up-sources/)

 You can use `heltec_deep_sleep(<seconds>)` to put the board into this 'off' deep sleep state yourself.
 This will put the board in deep sleep for the specified number of seconds.
 After it wakes up, it will run your sketch from the start again.
 You can use `heltec_wakeup_was_button()` and `heltec_wakeup_was_timer()` to find out whether the wakeup was caused by the power button or because your specified time has elapsed.
-You can even keep data in variables that survive deep sleep by tagging them `RTC_DATA_ATTR`.
+You can even hold on to some data in variables that survive deep sleep by tagging them `RTC_DATA_ATTR`.
 More is in [this tutorial](https://randomnerdtutorials.com/esp32-deep-sleep-arduino-ide-wake-up-sources/).

 > * _If you call `heltec_deep_sleep()` without a number in seconds when not using the power button feature, you will need to reset it to turn it back on.
-This does zap the `RTC_DATA_ATTR` variables though._
+Resetting does reinitialize any `RTC_DATA_ATTR` variables however._

 ### LED